 The HSF Committee will only hold one voting meeting per quarter to review and vote on proposals.
 The application, voting, and notification deadlines are as follows.

-Click the button below to submit an application for the Husky Sustainability Fund.
+Click the links found in the tabs below to submit an application form for the Husky Sustainability Fund.